Kat Candler: Career

 Hellion, starring actors Aaron Paul and Juliette Lewis, screened at the Sundance Film Festival.
 Candler's work in television includes directing seven episodes of Ava DuVernay and Oprah Winfrey's Queen Sugar.
 Candler oversaw season two of Queen Sugar as the producing director and season three as its showrunner.
 Candler directed two episodes of the Netflix series 13 Reasons Why—season two, episode nine "The Missing Page" and season two, episode ten "Smile, Bitches."
 During season three, she continued with the show as the consulting producer.
 Candler directed season two, episode nine of Sorry for Your Loss, entitled "The Whale."
 Candler also directed two episodes of the Apple TV+ show Home Before Dark—season one, episode five "88 Miles an Hour" and season one, episode six "The Green Bike"< as well as season two, episode three of Dirty John.
 The episode—entitled "Marriage Encounter"—aired June 9, 2020 on the USA Network.

 Candler is currently writing and developing a horror film for Fox Searchlight and a TV series set in the oil refinery world of southeast Texas for TNT.
 Most recently, she was listed as the director of the television pilot The Republic of Sarah for The CW, set to premiere some time in 2021.
 Candler is writing, executive producing and developing Lords of Dogtown for IMDb TV, a television series based on the 2005 film of the same name.
+Candler directed 2 episodes of the Netflix 2026 series Little House on the Prairie.